qjiangzhao/TEtrimmer/README.md

                                   TG,TA,TC (no spaces; the order of patterns determines the priority for the search).
 Default: TG

   --end_patterns TEXT             LTR elements always end with a conserved sequence pattern.
-TETrimmer
+TEtrimmer
                                   searches the end of the consensus sequence for these patterns.
-If the pattern is not found, TETrimmer will extend the search of
+If the pattern is not found, TEtrimmer will extend the search of
                                   <--end_patterns> to up to 15 nucleotides from the end of the
                                   consensus sequence and redefine the end of the consensus sequence if the pattern is found.
 Note: The user can provide multiple LTR end